Entries categorized as ‘Juvenile’

 Esperanza Rising

 I had heard about this book so much that I just had to read it, even though it is meant for a younger audience.
 I love the cover art, her rising above her challenges, with the roses of memory.
-Esperanza means ‘hope’ in Spanish.
+Esperanza means ‘hope’ in Spanish, a very fitting title for this novel.

 Some of my favorite parts: